Want to take your training skills to the next level?

-We want to keep a global consistency on the delivery of our content by the trainers.
+We want to keep a global consistency in the delivery of our content by the trainers.
 How will TrainSMART do this?

 TrainSmart can leverage a variety of delivery mediums including pre-work, webinars, projects, feedback, and self-assessment.
-And, while we have facilitators located all over the world, many do not deliver our TTT so we’d limit delivery to those who are qualified to handle facilitation.
+And, while we have facilitators located all over the world, many do not deliver our TTT, so we would limit delivery to those who are qualified to handle facilitation.
 Although the participant materials are all in English, we have facilitators that speak multiple languages that facilitate TrainSmart’s Train the Trainer.

 What is the main focus of the content of your Train-the-Trainer program?

-The focus of the Train-the-Trainer program is to prepare the participant to understand how adults learn best, understand how to assess the learning need, how to write solid objectives that ties to the program design and development.
-There is a large part of the workshop that focuses on the delivering and evaluating of the training.
-Topics include communications skills, presentation skills, various best practices training techniques, preparing for the delivery of training, listening, questioning, handling difficult situations, virtual training, one-on-one, classroom management and finally evaluation.
-We would suggest using your content for the various practices throughout the three-day workshop.
-The amount of emphasis to a given topic and if there are a particular policy and practice at your organization, we will infuse it into our training.
+The focus of the Train-the-Trainer program is to prepare the participant to understand how adults learn best, understand how to assess the learning need, and how to write solid objectives that tie to the program design and development.
+There is a large part of the workshop that focuses on delivering and evaluating the training.
+Topics include communication skills, presentation skills, various best practices training techniques, preparing for the delivery of training, listening, questioning, handling difficult situations, virtual training, one-on-one, classroom management, and finally evaluation.
+For private workshops, we will use your content for the various practices throughout the three-day workshop.
+The amount of emphasis on a given topic and if there is a particular policy and practice at your organization, we will infuse it into our training.

 How do you assess the group training needs?
 Do you customize your course content and delivery based on that?
 If so, why?
 And if not, why not?